TheNextGuy32/peace-of-westfalia/rules.md

 ### Pick a Color and Flag

 Each Player picks a set of control markers in the color and with the flag of their choice.
-5 towns and a city of that player’s color should be included, as well as a Council of Trent Marker and French Interference Marker.
+5 towns and a city of that player's color should be included, as well as a Council of Trent Marker and French Interference Marker.

 ### Pick Provinces